-Load up IGV igv.sh
+Load up IGV from the console or desktop

+igv.sh

 Click Genomes -> Load Genome from File....

 We are going to import the contigs we have assembled as the reference.
 Unlike the reference genome though, we have no annotation available.
 Make sure you select the contigs.goodcov.fasta file for the complete de novo assembly (not the unmapped reads assembly).